yomanx/Text-Quest-Reader/README.md

 3. Windows: run the `.exe` file
 4. macOS: open the `.dmg` and move the application to Applications

+## macOS Security Warning

+If macOS blocks the application with a message like:

+> “App cannot be opened because it is from an unidentified developer”

+Do the following:

+1. Open:
+   `System Settings → Privacy & Security`

+2. Scroll down to the security section

+3. Press:
+   **Open Anyway**

+4. Confirm launching the application

+After the first launch, the application will open normally.

 ---

 ## Adding quests